 Google Shopping provides a seamless shopping experience, by providing everything under one roof.
 And to really understand how it does that you should have a clear understanding of Google’s two services, namely Buy On Google(previously known as Shopping Actions) and Google Merchant Center.

 Let’s look at them to further understand what is Google Shopping and how Google Shopping works.

 Google Merchant Center is a seller panel, where your product feed lives.
 The product feed is the compilation of all the product information written in a way that Google understands it.

 Google Merchant Center helps sellers in managing products.
-Here, sellers can also opt for different programs such as Shopping Ads(discussed later), Shopping Actions, surfaces across Google, and many more.
+Here, sellers can also opt for different programs such as Shopping Ads(discussed later), Buy On Google, Free Listing, and many more.

 What are Google surfaces?